Androgyny and minimalism to stalk London Fashion Week

 It is estimated that orders of more than 100 million pounds ($156.61 million) are placed during London Fashion Week each season, according to the British Fashion Council.

-Sportswear influences and high tech fabrics are also expected to make an appearance throughout London’s shows, as well as monochrome colors and references to British heritage.
+Sportswear influences and high tech fabrics are also expected to make an appearance throughout London’s shows, as well as monochrome colours and references to British heritage.

-Paula Reed, fashion director at luxury department store Harvey Nichols, told Reuters she would be looking out for how designers develop their color palette after seeing strong references in menswear collections.
+Paula Reed, fashion director at luxury department store Harvey Nichols, told Reuters she would be looking out for how designers develop their colour palette after seeing strong references in menswear collections.

 “I am looking out for the influences of British heritage and androgynous tailoring that I feel are bubbling under right now,” said Reed.